Materialization (paranormal): History

-Albert von Schrenck-Notzing investigated the medium Eva Carrière and claimed her ectoplasm "materializations" were the result of "ideoplasty" in which the medium could form images onto ectoplasm from her mind.
+Albert von Schrenck-Notzing investigated the medium Eva Carrière and said that her reputed ectoplasm materializations were the result of "ideoplasty" in which the medium could form images onto ectoplasm from her mind.
 Schrenck-Notzing published the book Phenomena of Materialisation (1923) which included photographs of the ectoplasm.
 Critics pointed out the photographs of the ectoplasm revealed marks of magazine cut-outs, pins and a piece of string.
 Schrenck-Notzing admitted that on several occasions Carrière deceptively smuggled pins into the séance room.
 The magician Carlos María de Heredia replicated the ectoplasm of Carrière using a comb, gauze and a handkerchief.

 Donald West wrote that the ectoplasm of Carrière was fake and was made of cut-out paper faces from newspapers and magazines on which fold marks could sometimes be seen from the photographs.
 A photograph of Carrière taken from the back of the ectoplasm face revealed it to be made from a magazine cut out with the letters "Le Miro".
 The two-dimensional face had been clipped from the French magazine Le Miroir.
 Back issues of the magazine also matched some of Carrière's ectoplasm faces.
 Cut out faces that she used included Woodrow Wilson, King Ferdinand of Bulgaria, French president Raymond Poincaré and the actress Mona Delza.

 After Schrenck-Notzing discovered Carrière had taken her ectoplasm faces from the magazine he defended her by claiming she had read the magazine but her memory had recalled the images and they had materialized into the ectoplasm.
 Because of this Schrenck-Notzing was described as credulous.
 Joseph McCabe wrote "In Germany and Austria, Baron von Schrenck-Notzing is the laughing-stock of his medical colleagues."

 In 1907, Hereward Carrington exposed the tricks of fraudulent mediums such as those used in slate-writing, table-turning, trumpet mediumship, materializations, sealed-letter reading and spirit photography.
 Between 8 November and 31 December 1920 Gustav Geley of the Institute Metapsychique International attended fourteen séances with the medium Franek Kluski in Paris.
 A bowl of hot paraffin was placed in the room and according to Kluski spirits dipped their limbs into the paraffin and then into a bath of water to materialize.
 Three other series of séances were held in Warsaw in Kluski's own apartment, these took place over a period of three years.
 Kluski was not searched in any of the séances.
 Photographs of the molds were obtained during the four series of experiments and were published by Geley in 1924.
 Human skin hairs were found on the moulds which has indicated fraud.
 Harry Houdini replicated the Kluski materialization moulds by using his hands and a bowl of hot paraffin.

 Erlendur Haraldsson investigated one of the Hindu swamis, who are associated with frequent and widely accepted claims of materializations of objects or substances, namely Gyatri Swami, and reached a negative conclusion regarding his claims.